Functional Time Series Analysis Based on Records: Introduction

 The record theory has been studied extensively for a sequence $\{W_{1}, \ldots, W_{n}\}$ of identically distributed univariate random variables for both independent and dependent data \citep{Sparre54, Feller71, BalleriniAndResnick87, LindgrenEtAl87, Burridge-Guerre96, Ahsanullah2015}.
-Record theory is part of the study of order statistics theory and extreme value theory.
-It studies the events that exceed all previous observations, i.e., $W_{n}> \max\{W_{1}, \ldots, W_{n-1}\}$, which are relevant to many phenomena, e.g., studying temperature records, studying high-temperature superconductors in physics, studying records in stock prices, and monitoring production.
+It studies the events that exceed all previous observations, i.e., $W_{n}> \max\{W_{1}, \ldots, W_{n-1}\}$.
 The two most studied quantities of records are the probability for a record at time $n$ and the number of records observed up to time $n$.
 It is well known that the expected number of records for stationary time series grows at rate $\log n$ \citep[][]{LindgrenEtAl87}.
 On the other hand, if the time series is a random walk process, the growth rate is $n^{1/2}$ \citep{Sparre54,Feller71,Burridge-Guerre96}.
 Moreover, if the time series has a linear trend component, then the number of records grows at rate $n$ \cite[][]{BalleriniAndResnick87}.
-Extensions of the study of records to multivariate data can be found in the literature \citep[see][]{GoldieAndResnick89, GoldieAndResnick95,Gnedin98}.
-For multivariate data, different types of records have been defined, such as complete, simple or partial records, since there are more than one observation that can reach a new maximum \citep{Wergen2012, DombryEtal2018, FalketAt2018}.
+Extensions of the study of records to multivariate data can be found in the literature \citep[see][]{GoldieAndResnick89, GoldieAndResnick95,Gnedin98, Wergen2012, DombryEtal2018, FalketAt2018}.